Hardware (metal, rubber, etc.).

 General notes on parts:

 BMW has used two methods over the years to code parts.
 This is applicable to fiche, CD's, and other literature.
-A list of these codes is in article 69: http://bmwmotorcycletech.info/partsymbols.htmStainless Steel: Many folks have purchased stainless steel nuts, bolts, etc., which are available individually, but also in bulk form (including large pre-packaged sets for your bike).
-DO NOT FAIL TO USE AN ANTISEIZE COMPOUND ON THEIR THREADS.
-Failure to do so will result in eventual GALLING, a form of WELDING.
-You may also want to DEcrease the torque value a bit.
-Please take note of the fact that, in general, common SS parts are not as strong as steel (whether cadmium plated or otherwise treated, or not, by BMW) stock parts.
-Be especially cautious where original parts were graded 10.9 or higher.
+A list of these codes is in article 69: https://bmwmotorcycletech.info/partsymbols.htmStainless Steel: Many folks have purchased stainless steel nuts, bolts, etc., which are available individually, but also in pre-packaged sets for your bike.
+STRONGLY CONSIDER USING AN ANTISEIZE COMPOUND ON THEIR THREADS.
+Failure to do so MAY result in eventual GALLING, a form of WELDING, or, a type of corrosion.
+In some instances you may want to DEcrease the torque value a bit.
+In general, common SS parts are not as strong as regular steel (whether cadmium plated or otherwise treated, ...or not, by BMW) stock parts.
+Be especially cautious where original parts were specified/graded 10.9 or higher.
+Be exceptionally cautious about substituting wheel bolts on the Monolever and Paralever models.
+As somewhat of a side note here, cadmium-plated-steel parts have mostly disappeared, due to modern Euro-specs.
+You probably have noted that I have not included any specific list of SS substitutions and other cautions, per each item, in this article.
+You may want to review the Locking Methods section of this article (that is the last section).

 This article lists & describes, hardware items for BMW Airhead motorcycles & may have errors.
-It was not possible to physically look at every part listed here.
-Parts numbers & descriptions were taken from a Snabb Katalog & checked against a 1995 printed Parts List.
+It was not possible to physically inspect every part listed here.
+Parts numbers & descriptions were taken from a Snabb Katalog & checked against a 1995 printed Parts List (the last such ever printed on paper by BMW).
 Most were checked against my own stock of parts; some were checked against on-line fiche.
 A small amount of input was from others.

 BMW on-line fiche is not as fully descriptive as some other types of BMW parts literature.
-Most of you will use only the on-line fiche, which is generally quite adequate-enough.
-Here is a good source of such on-line fiche: http://www.maxbmwmotorcycles.com/fiche/fiche.aspx
+Most of you will use only the on-line fiche, which is generally adequate-enough.
+Here is a good source of such on-line fiche: https://shop.maxbmw.com/fiche/PartsFiche.aspx